-As the combined taxable turnover is RM550,000 he must register for GST.
+As the combined taxable turnover is RM550,000, he is required to register for GST.

-2.5 How to determine the twelve months period?
+How to determine the twelve-month period?

-The taxable turnover for a period of twelve months can be determined based on either the historical or the future method.
+12. The taxable turnover for a period of twelve months can be determined based on either the historical or the future method.
 The historical method is based on the value of the taxable supplies in any month plus the value of the taxable supplies for the eleven months immediately before that month.
-The determination is explained as in Diagram 1.
+The determination of historical method is explained as in Diagram 1.